 Issues in your Xbox One settings may cause network-related problems.
 To check for that, go to the Xbox Dashboard, select “settings” → “all settings” → “network” → “network settings” → “test network” button.
 The test result should show you the problem.

 Now you’re armed with the knowledge you need to manage your Xbox cloud storage.
 By using it, you’ll be able to enjoy your gaming more, whether you’re playing on multiple consoles or at a friend’s house.
-However, you may want to check out our article on the best VPN for gaming to keep your online activity safe and your ping low.
+However, you may want to check out our articles on the best VPN for gaming and the best VPN for Xbox One to keep your online activity safe and your ping low.

 Have you saved your Xbox games to the cloud?
 Have you used the saves on a different console?
 Let us know your thoughts in the comments section below.
 Thanks for reading.